FedericoPonzi/Horust/README.md

 Horust is an supervisor system written in rust and designed to be run in containers.

-## Project Goals:
+## Goals:
+* Supervisioning: A full fledge supervisor system, designed to be used in containers.
+* Init: Use Horust as your init system.
-* Understandability: most of code should be obvious enough for people to understand, extend and adapt if needed.
+* Understandability: the code aims to be clear and obivous.
+Easy to understand, easy to maintain.

+## Status
+This should be considered Alpha software.
+Please check [Contributing](CONTRIBUTING.md) if you want to join the development.

 ## How to use it
 1. Define your services inside `/etc/horust/services/`.